How Does It Work? Why Are The Per Copy Fees For Your Arrangements $150 On Sheet Music Direct/Plus?!

 Initially, I offered the BOGO as short term incentive but because it was so successful, I decided to adopt its pricing model permanently!

-Can I purchase only the arrangement?
+Can I purchase just the arrangement a la carte?

 Unfortunately, no.